 Whether your family is devoutly religious, more secular, or just celebrates religious holidays, your toddler is beginning to take notice of the traditions and customs your family practices.
-While Baby is still too young to get too deep into the complexities of theology, he may be reaching the point when he starts getting curious about why his friends, family members, or characters from media, might have different holidays and practices.
+While Baby is still too young to get too deep into the complexities of theology, they may be reaching the point when they start getting curious about why their friends, family members, or characters from media, might have different holidays and practices.

 When it comes to explaining other people’s religions to young children, just like introducing other complicated concepts, it’s helpful to keep it simple – you can introduce more complex information as Baby gets older, and better able to process the complexity.
 There are a few common ways to introduce toddlers to the diversity of human experience early on in their lives.